-Sydney is famous for its harbour, beaches and iconic landmarks (the Opera House, Bondi Beach, Darling Harbour) and is Australia’s oldest city.
+Sydney is Australia’s oldest city and is famous for its harbour, beaches, and iconic landmarks (the Opera House, Bondi Beach, Darling Harbour).

-Its Australia’s most expensive city and often features on the list of the most expensive cities in the world.
-Sydney has vast amounts of natural beauty, a huge cultural beating heart and epic entertainment scene.
-It hosts the famous Sydney Mardi-Gras (Australia’s biggest LGBT parade).
-Its been named the sixth best city for students with several world-class universities.
+Sydney is Australia’s most expensive city and often features on the list of the most expensive cities in the world.
+It has vast amounts of natural beauty, a huge cultural beating heart, and an epic entertainment scene.
+It hosts the famous Sydney Mardi Gras (Australia’s biggest LGBT parade).
+It’s been named the sixth-best city for students and has several world-class universities.

-Its winters are reasonably mild and summers are pleasant, hot but not too hot.
-Its renowned for its beautiful parks, well maintained beaches and sporting excellence – not to mention ranking 6th on the EIU’s world’s most liveable cities list.
+Its winters are reasonably mild, and its summers are pleasant, hot but not too hot.
+It’s renowned for its beautiful parks, well-maintained beaches, and sporting excellence—not to mention ranking 6th on the EIU’s list of the world’s most liveable cities.

 Climate: temperate, humid climate with abundant sunshine.